-Metrics are an inevitable part of doing business as they help salespeople evaluate teams and individual contributors’ performance.
-But having hundreds of unstructured figures in a CRM database is overwhelming.
-However, there’s one crucial metric, though—monthly recurring revenue or MRR.
-This article will guide you through all the questions related to this metric—from what it is to how to increase it organically.
+Metrics are an inevitable part of doing business as they help salespeople evaluate teams’ and individual contributors’ performance.
+Yet, having hundreds of unstructured figures in a CRM database is overwhelming.
+However, there’s one crucial metric, though — monthly recurring revenue or MRR.
+This article will guide you through all the questions related to this particularly crucial metric — from what it is to how to increase it organically.

-If you’re a sales manager, MRR allows you to see how successful the accounts you manage are.
-The clients’ MRR can affect commission-based pay, too.
+If you’re a sales manager, MRR allows you to see how successful your accounts are.
+A client’s MRR can affect commission-based pay, too.
 Reflecting on your MRR will help you tailor your sales approach and close high-MRR deals.

 Sales managers can evaluate the big picture and see how the team is performing as a whole.
 It is proven that total MRR is a guarantee of more accurate sales forecasts and projections.
 It helps the sales team plan for growth in both short- and long-term.

-Using MRR will help you identify trends: if MRR is growing, the business is on the rise.
-If it decreases, the business is struggling.
+Using MRR will help you identify trends: if your MRR is growing, your business is on the rise.
+If it decreases, your business is struggling.

 Running a successful business without a steady income stream is close to impossible.
 MRR shows exactly how much money is coming monthly.
 Can you hire more developers this quarter?
 Can you extend your marketing budget this year?
 The amount of revenue you’re earning is one of the critical factors in all these cases.

 To find out your MRR, you need to know how much money you get from one customer on average (Average Revenue Per User, or ARPU) and the number of your customers or paying subscribers.
 Then you need to multiply those numbers: